 During the workshop, someone described what was being proposed as "too suburban."
 Someone else asserted, "People come to Hudson because it's charming.
 This is not charming."
 In an email to Gossips, a reader who had attended the meeting called what had been presented "a shopping mall aesthetic" that is "completely antithetical to what was built, restored, and loved by residents and visitors."

 Arterial has defined these three goals for the project:

-- make the streets safe and accessible to all;
+- Make streets safe and accessible for all

 COPYRIGHT 2021 CAROLE OSTERINK